Yellow Golden Retriever Puppy Sitting in his Food Bowl

 Below are three simple ways to keep your dog's diet on track:

-Always Choose Fresh, Whole Foods for a Balanced Diet for Your Do (Created by ChatGPT)
+Always Choose Fresh, Whole Foods for a Balanced Diet for Your Dog

 1. Choose Whole Foods: Fresh veggies like carrots, spinach, and lean meats provide natural nutrients without unnecessary fillers.